– Understanding the capabilities and limitations of the top technologies out there –

 – GPT or ‘Generative Pre-Trained Transformer’ is the name of an AI model series powering ChatGPT

-– GPT 3.5 is (as of March 2023) the latest version of the AI model powering ChatGPT as well as some of Brian’s skills too
+– GPT-4 Turbo is (as of January 2024) the latest version of the AI model powering ChatGPT Pro as well as some of Brian’s skills too

 – OpenAI is the company (by 49% controlled by Microsoft) developing AI models and solutions such as GPT, Dall-E, Codex and more